Paul-Anderson2/sql-challenge/README.md

 The table and column setup for the database is located in the .sql file called 'schema_mod9' The queries to produce the results asked for in the challenge are in the .sql file called 'Analysis_queries_MOD9'
-a txt file is included for the txt used to create the ERD diagram on quickdatabasediagrams.com The ERD diagram in the .png file was created using the above code on quickdatabasediagrams.com
+a txt file is included for the txt used to create the ERD diagram on quickdatabasediagrams.com, and a SQL file is included with the same code
+The ERD diagram in the .png file was created using the above code on quickdatabasediagrams.com